matplotlib/matplotlib/doc/faq/virtualenv_faq.rst

 One often suggested solution is to use the ``--system-site-packages`` option to virtualenv when creating an environment.
 This adds all system wide packages to the virtual environment.
 However, this breaks the isolation between the virtual environment and the system install.
-Among other issues it result in hard to debug problems with system packages shadowing the enviroment packages.
+Among other issues it results in hard to debug problems with system packages shadowing the environment packages.
 If you use `virtualenvwrapper <https://virtualenvwrapper.readthedocs.org/>`_ this can be toggled with the ``toggleglobalsitepackages`` command.

-Alternatively you can manually symlink the GUI frameworks into the environment.
+Alternatively, you can manually symlink the GUI frameworks into the environment.
-I.e. to use PyQt5 you should symlink ``PyQt5`` and ``sip`` from your system site packages directory into the environment taking care that the environment and the systemwide install use the same python version.
+I.e. to use PyQt5, you should symlink ``PyQt5`` and ``sip`` from your system site packages directory into the environment taking care that the environment and the systemwide install use the same python version.

 OSX
 ===

-On OSX two different types of Python Builds exists: a regular build and a framework build.
-In order to interact correctly with OSX through some gui frameworks you need a framework build of Python.
+On OSX, two different types of Python Builds exist: a regular build and a framework build.
+In order to interact correctly with OSX through some GUI frameworks you need a framework build of Python.
 At the time of writing the ``macosx``, ``WX`` and ``WXAgg`` backends require a framework build to function correctly.
 Unfortunately virtualenv creates a non framework build even if created from a framework build of Python.
+Conda environments are framework builds.
+From
-From Matplotlib 1.5 onwards the ``macosx`` backend checks that a framework build is available and fails if a non framework build is found.
+Matplotlib 1.5 onwards the ``macosx`` backend checks that a framework build is available and fails if a non framework build is found.
-WX has a similar check build-in.
+WX has a similar check build in.

 The issue has been reported on the virtualenv bug tracker `here
 <https://github.com/pypa/virtualenv/issues/54>`__ and `here
 <https://github.com/pypa/virtualenv/issues/609>`__

-Until this is fixed a workaround is needed.
+Until this is fixed, a workaround is needed.
 The best known workaround, borrowed  from the `WX wiki
 <http://wiki.wxpython.org/wxPythonVirtualenvOnMac>`_, is to  use the non
-virtualenv python along with the PYTHONHOME environmental variable.
+virtualenv python along with the PYTHONHOME environment variable.
 This can be implemented in a script as below.
 To use this modify ``PYVER`` and ``PATHTOPYTHON`` and put the script in the virtualenv bin directory i.e.
 ``PATHTOVENV/bin/frameworkpython``